Coveo application change control process

 Once again, validation and integration tests are run on the deployed changes to ensure that the new code is working as expected as well as to confirm that no regressions have been introduced.
 The QA team may conduct additional manual tests as well, and developers may also double-check that their work behaves as expected.

 After a project is completed, some teams hold a retrospective meeting involving the developers who worked on the project, the team leader, and the product manager.
 The goal of this meeting is to discuss issues encountered over the course of the project and possible improvements for future work.

 Thanks to its microservice architecture, Coveo releases new features several times a week, one service at a time.
 Coveo favors small, frequent releases over a large release once every few months.
 By keeping its releases small, Coveo minimizes the risk of inadvertently introducing unexpected behaviors to preserve the stability and security of its products.
 In addition, smaller builds are easier to test, which means that Coveo can respond to customers' needs in a timely manner.

 Introducing breaking changes in a release is actively avoided.
 In the rare event where such changes would be inevitable, Coveo would inform impacted customers before the release.
 Similarly, if breaking changes were ever inadvertently introduced and discovered after a release, Coveo would immediately undertake emergency corrective actions to resolve the issue, either by rolling back to the previous version if possible or by issuing an emergency hotfix.

-The Status page is updated regularly to inform customers of any incident affecting Coveo Cloud.
-Customers can subscribe to updates to receive communications as soon as they are available.
-For further information on the services Coveo offers, see Services.
+The Status page is updated regularly to inform customers of any incident affecting Coveo.
+Customers can subscribe to updates to receive communications as soon as they’re available.
+For more information on the services Coveo offers, see Services.